chromecide/Flux-Node/lib/README.md

 ### setDataValueByString(dataObject, name, value)

 Set the value of an object, using the path to the attribute name (i.e. 'MyObject.Attribute')

+### removeDataValueByString(dataObject, name, value)

+Removes a property from an object, using the path to the attribute name (i.e. 'MyObject.Attribute')

 ### clipDataByField(data, fieldList, notFieldList)